 Although the incidence of male breast cancer is low, someone suffering from unilateral gynecomastia should have this taken into consideration, especially in the presence of a family history of breast cancer.
 In cases of persistent male breast enlargement, unless it is due to excess fatty/adipose tissue, it will not resolve on its own.
 Patients with excess fatty tissue or pseudogynecomastia may see improvement with weight loss.
 Newport Beach gynecomastia patients who seek surgical treatment of male breast enlargement by a plastic surgeon may be offered one of several options.

-The procedure may take 1-2 hours.
+An Orange County gynecomastia surgery may take 1-2 hours.
 Bruising and discomfort are minimal and drains are rarely utilized.
 Patients go home the same day as the procedure is an outpatient procedure.
 They leave with some foam padding on their chest with an overlying compression vest.
 Patients are seen the following morning for a quick post op visit and maintain the compression vest for 3-4 weeks post operatively.
 Driving may resumed in several days as long as there is no narcotics being taken for discomfort.
 Light exercise may resume in 3-5 days although bench pressing or push ups are discouraged for 4-6 weeks.

 The most important step in your male breast reduction journey is finding the right plastic surgeon for you.
-Dr. Grover is a Stanford trained, board certified plastic surgeon located in Newport Beach, CA.
+Dr. Grover is a Stanford-trained, board-certified plastic surgeon located in Newport Beach, CA.

 For more information about male breast reduction, please visit www.gynecomastia.com.

 The cost varies, as some patients may require only liposuction, while others require the surgical excision of excess male breast tissue.

 Gynecomastia surgery is not covered by insurance, as it is considered to be elective cosmetic surgery.
 Dr. Grover offers financing options for men who want this surgery.